featherbear/UNSW-DART1130/site/content/post/portfolio.md

 ![](/uploads/f5-6-5s-23cm-c3.jpg)
 Enlarger: f/5.6 5" @ 23cm, Contrast 3

-"I'm the same me, even on the other side"
+"Am I the same me, even on the other side"

 ## Exposure 18